akshell/docs/ref/ak/http.rst

 .. exception:: HttpError(message, status=http.BAD_REQUEST)

-   A base class of errors which should be reported to the user by a HTTP response with the status code *status* and *message* in the content.
-Whenever your application faces a problem it has to report to the user, it should throw a ``HttpError``.
+   A base class of errors which should be reported to a user by a HTTP response with the status code *status* and *message* in the content.
+Whenever your application faces a problem it has to report to a user, it should throw a ``HttpError``.
 The :func:`serve.catchingHttpError` decorator will catch the error and convert it to a :class:`Response` object.

 .. exception:: NotFoundError(message='Not found')

    A resource was not found.
-Should be reported to the user by a 404 HTTP response.
+Reported to a user by a 404 HTTP response.
 Subclass of :exc:`HttpError`.

 redirect()